sanghaisubham/Bill-Genrator/README.md

   ## Result
-  Here ,the script("Invoice_Genration_Script.iypnb") was run on "Paavan Dairy-automated-invoice.xlsx" file which created a folder of the billing date with all the Invoices.
+  Here ,the script("Invoice_Genration_Script.iypnb") was run on "Paavan Dairy-automated-invoice.xlsx" file which created a folder(2018-01-30) of the name of the billing date with all the Invoices contained inside it.